nongnoochr/covid-buddy/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

+* The [HealthCareLocatorSDK](https://www.healthcarelocator.com/en/developers) is used to deliver the "Find Healthcare Providers" features.
+All credits must go to them.
 * Images used in the Landing page were downloaded from https://www.freepik.com/free-vector.
 All credits must go to them.
 * The CDC HealthBot embedded in the Checker tab was taken from the CDC website https://tools.cdc.gov/medialibrary/index.aspx#/media/id/405848.
 All credits must go to them.